 Every effort shall be made by an employee and his/her immediate supervisor to resolve the issue verbally.
 An employee shall have the right to have his/her steward present at such a discussion.
+Where the aggrieved employee is a steward, he/she shall not act as a steward in respect of his/her own grievance but shall submit the grievance through another steward or union staff representative.
 If unresolved, an employee may, within twenty-one (21) calendar days of first becoming aware of the action or circumstance giving rise to the grievance, submit a grievance in writing to the Employer's designate.
 The Employer's designate will sign and date the grievance form to confirm receipt.